 Being stuck inside is boring, end of!
 With the question of ‘when not if‘ we’ll all be battening down the hatches playing on everybody’s minds, we want to help make adjusting to a new life within 4 walls easier for all of our LittleBird families.

-We have teamed up with our friends over at toucanBox to round up our top 20 fun things to do at home with the kids!
+We have teamed up with our friends over at toucanBox to find out their top tips for fun things to do at home with the kids!

 1: DEN OR CAVE BUILDING

 There is probably not a single child between 1 and 10 who doesn’t like to build and play in dens or caves.
 At toucanBox HQ the great majority of us claim to be grown-ups, and we’d all love to while away an afternoon building a massive pillow fort.

 Children’s imaginations go wild with this activity.
 From planning the build – what will they use to make their den?
 Can they gather the materials themselves? – to playing inside of it, each step is an absolute pleasure.
 Hopefully, they’ll be inspired to come up with exciting, fun-filled role play, or simply enjoy a change the scene and play with their toys ‘hidden away’ in their cave.

 The easiest way to create a stable den is through using a blanket or bed sheet and cover a table or some other furniture moved together.
 You can create quite a spacious den using four chairs arranged in a square with the blanket placed over the backrests.
 Add few cushions added into the cave and your kids will have a great time for sure.